-Yesterday, June 12th, marked the one-year anniversary of Luca’s departure from my house.
+Yesterday, June 12th, marked the one-year anniversary of my dear Luca’s departure from my house.
 The circumstances that led to his living full-time with his dad were hellish and have been described to some small degree in earlier posts.
 Keeping my angry son in the house became untenable–but living with his absence this past year has been excruciating, beyond description.
 It has been a lose-lose situation.

 Below is the first of many letters I wrote to Luca, but never sent.
 I got the idea to chronicle my attempts to see him, our strained, sometimes good visits, and mostly, my thoughts about him and the unfortunate shakedown of the divorce.
 I didn’t–and still don’t–know if I would ever show him the letters, but I wanted to commit to record that I have never stopped thinking about him or loving him.
 Not for a moment.
 I wanted the possibility of proving to him that I didn’t forget him, that I didn’t stop wishing he were with me.

 The process of writing the letters led to the birth of Perils of Divorced Pauline.
 I realized that my original idea had grown too big for itself, too big for Luca or for me, and demanded to be a blog.

 The letter below was written for Luca, but, I believe, speaks to all children and parents impacted needlessly and senselessly by high-conflict divorce.

 It was ten days ago that Atticus took you to Dad’s—ten days since I have seen you, except for briefly at your sixth grade graduation last Thursday.